Pouya-L/get_next_line/README.md

 make re
 ```
 #### To use it in your program
-By including `ft_printf.h` in your header file, you enable the usage of this function in your main program.
+By including `get_next_line.h` in your header file, you enable the usage of this function in your main program.